thomasorb/orb/README.md

-## installation instructions with Anaconda (should work on Linux, Mac OSX, Windows)
+## installation instructions with Anaconda (should work on Linux and Mac OSX, Windows is not supported anymore)

 ### 1. download Miniconda for your OS and python 3.10.